 How to tell a compelling story about a boring product?

-As creating a compelling product story is actually a mix of art and science, what you need is a little bit of talent and one of these proven storytelling techniques.
+Since creating a compelling product story is a blend of art and science, all you need is a little talent and one of these proven storytelling techniques.

 Educate your customers